dazuma/toys/toys/docs/guide.md

       end
     end

-### Handling Interrupts
+### Handling interrupts

 If you interrupt a running tool, say, by hitting `CTRL`-`C`, Toys will normally terminate execution and display the message `INTERRUPTED` on the standard error stream.
-If your tool needs to handle interrupts itself, you can rescue the `Interrupt` exception or call `Signal.trap`.

-Alternatively, you can implement the `interrupt` method in your tool.
+If your tool needs to handle interrupts itself, you have several options.
+You can rescue the `Interrupt` exception or call `Signal.trap`.
+Or you can implement the `interrupt` method in your tool.
 If this method is present, Toys will handle interrupts as follows:

 1. Toys will terminate the tool's `run` method by raising an `Interrupt` exception.
 Any `ensure` blocks will be called.